Enthronement of the Japanese emperor: History of the enthronement ceremony

-The ceremony began with an announcement of the due date to Amaterasu, the ancestor deity of the Emperor, and successive emperors, followed by a report to the Three Palaces in the Imperial Palace, and an imperial proclamation to the Ise Grand Shrine.
+The ceremony began with an announcement of the due date to Amaterasu, and successive emperors, followed by a report to the Three Palaces in the Imperial Palace, and an imperial proclamation to the Ise Grand Shrine.
 In accordance with the Tengoku Order, the period from Spring to Autumn is designated as the time of accession, and for one year after the Collapse of the previous emperor, the accession ceremony and the Daijō-sai are not held as a period of mourning.
 This period of mourning is called "Ryoami" in Japanese.

-The most important ceremony of the Coronation is the Shoden Ceremony, in which the Emperor wears a Sokutai sash and the Empress wears a Jūnihitoe.
-The emperor's sash is called Kourouzen-no-ohô, which can only be worn by the emperor.
-The Throne used in the Shoden ceremony is called "Takamikura" for the emperor and "Michodai" for the empress.
-It is built on three layers of black-painted sandalwood with an octagonal roof, and decorated with Phoenixs, Mirrors, and other ornaments.
-It is 5.9 meters high, 6 meters wide, and weighs 8 tons.